ChatScript/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 like parens not part of a word (except in emoticons).
 So CS will normally break things apart as it believes they should be done.
 If you need to actually allow a token to have embedded punctuation in it, you can list the token in the LIVEDATA/SUBSTITUTES/abbreviations.txt file and the tokenizer will respect it.

+# Continuation lines
+File or live user input ending in ^ will erase the ^ and join with the next read line.

 # System Functions